CONVENTION SCHEDULE 2015

 Happy Holidays from Paradise Comics!

 Looking for some spare cash?

 Do you want to trim down your collection?

-We are taking consignments of CGC graded books valued at $50.00 or more, with only a 10% consignment fee when it sells
+We are taking consignments of CGC graded books valued at $100.00 or more, with only a 10% consignment fee when it sells

 Looking for immediate cash?
 We will buy your collection outright.
 All quality CGC or non CGC books.

 Call or email us to arrange an appointment to bring your books in.

 Feel free to contact us with any questions at 416.487.9807 or at firstname.lastname@example.org